cs107-undefined/Undefined_AD/docs/sphinx_files/_build/html/_sources/implementation.rst.txt

 __le__ and __ge__

-To achieve building the tree, we also created a class called ``GeneratorHelper`` class to help build the tree.
+To achieve building the graph structure, we also created a class called ``GeneratorHelper`` class to help build the graph structure.

-Another class we developed in this file is the ``GraphGenerator``, which will facilitate generating the output figure and the print out the tree as outputs.
+Another class we developed in this file is the ``GraphGenerator``, which will facilitate generating the output figure and the print out the graph structure as outputs.
 Refer to the reverse mode demo section.

 **Utils.py:**